 This Infinity edge pool and

-Pool-house at Marino began construction in Nov 2017.
+Pool-house at Marino began construction in Nov 2017 and is scheduled to be completed by Christmas 2018.
 The pool was

 designed with an infinity edge to maximise the impact of the 180 degree